authelia/authelia/docs/content/en/contributing/development/build-and-test.md

 If you want to manually build the binary from source you will require the open source software described in the [Development Environment](./environment.md#setup) documentation.

-Then the commands required are as follows:
+Then the commands required to install the required dependencies are as follows:

 ```bash
 git clone https://github.com/authelia/authelia.git